 2. Select an Investing Account

 To get started investing the next thing you need is an official investing account.
 There are two inexpensive ways you can do this.
 The first way is by opening a brokerage account.
+There are certain accounts that will pay their share holders through dividends.
+The best dividend stocks are those that do this annually.

 This is a good option if you prefer the hands-on approach.
 With it, you can open an IRA, or a taxable brokerage account if you already have a 401(k).
 The second option is a robo-advisor account.
 This option is preferable if you don’t want to do any of the legwork that comes with opening an investing account.